dendriel/rozsa-template-processor/README.md

 The context variables are the main source of dynamization in the template, and you can refer to them stand-alone or use inside expressions.

+> If a variable results in 'null' and it is the expression result, an empty string value will be used instead of null.

 ### Stand-alone usage

 ```